google/peoplemath/README.md

 Groups are a mutually-exclusive concept: for a single grouping key, each objective is a member of at most one group.
 Tags, by contrast, have a free many-to-many relationship with objectives.

+### Permissions

+Thanks to contributions from [Samrthi](https://github.com/Samrthi), It is possible to configure PeopleMath so that read and write access is limited to certain users.

+Users are identified using [Firebase Authentication](https://firebase.google.com/docs/auth).
+Currently, the only underlying authentication method supported is [Google Sign-in](https://developers.google.com/identity/sign-in/web).

+Users can be granted permissions individually (e.g. "allow Alice to write team X") or by the domain of their verified email address (e.g. "let anyone with a verified @google.com email address read team Y").

+Permissions to read the list of teams, or add a new team, are app-wide and live in the `GeneralPermissions` on the stored `Settings` object.
+Permissions to read and write data associated with specific teams are stored in each `Team` object under `Permissions`.

+This feature is not yet quite complete: we do not yet have any functionality in the user interface to edit permissions.
+The only way to do this currently is by editing the settings or the team JSON manually.

+The authentication functionality is disabled by default.
+To turn it on:

+* Create a Firebase project in [the Firebase console](https://console.firebase.google.com/) and register your web app in it
+* Add your web application's domain to the OAuth redirect domains list in the Firebase console (to get there: Firebase Console -> Authentication section -> Sign in method tab)
+* [Download your Firebase config](https://support.google.com/firebase/answer/7015592#web) and copy the configuration object into `src/environments/firebaseConfig.ts`
+* Set `requireAuth` to `true` in `src/environments/environment.prod.ts`
+* [Download your Firebase credentials](https://firebase.google.com/docs/admin/setup#initialize-sdk) and export them via `export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/credentials.json"` (do NOT check these into version control)
+* Run the backend with `--authmode firebase`

 ## Implementation

 The front end was built using [Angular](https://angular.io) and [Angular Material](https://material.angular.io).
 The API server in the `backend` directory was written in [Go](https://golang.org).

 The whole application was designed to run on [Google App Engine](https://cloud.google.com/appengine/), using [Google Cloud Datastore](https://cloud.google.com/datastore/) for persistence, though the front-end could be deployed with a back-end that used an entirely different persistence mechanism or runtime platform.

+Storage functionality is abstracted in the backend using the `StorageService` interface.

+The permissions functionality uses [Firebase Authentication](https://firebase.google.com/docs/auth).
+This is abstracted in the back-end using the `Auth` interface, but substituting a different authentication system into the front-end would be more difficult.

 ## Development